Connect with others who understand.

 Written by Emily Wagner, M.S.

-• Bullous pemphigoid (causes skin blistering)
+• Bullous pemphigoid (a condition that causes skin blistering)

 • Psoriasis